PalestineHealthHub/PSmedlib/resources/conflict_dynamics.md

 - [Intergroup Conflict Self-Perpetuates via Meaning: Exposure to Intergroup Conflict Increases Meaning and Fuels a Desire for Further Conflict](no-link) _2019_ published in _J.
 Pers.
 Soc.
 Psychol._
 - [Emotion Regulation and Attitudes Toward Conflict in Colombia: Effects of Reappraisal Training on Negative Emotions and Support for Conciliatory and Aggressive Statements](no-link) _2019_ published in _Front.
 Psychol._
 - [Palestinians fighting against Nazis: The story of Palestinian volunteers in the Second World War](no-link) _2019_ published in _War Hist._
-- [Emotions, Risk Perceptions and Precautionary Actions of Citizens During a Military Operation Using a New Defence Technology: The Israeli Case of the Iron Dome](no-link) _2019_ published in _Def.
-Peace Econ._
 - [Fathers detained, contact restrained: Experiences of Palestinian children visiting their fathers in Israeli detention](no-link) _2019_ published in _Child Abuse Negl._

 ### 2018